 ** Oddly enough, elves wear chain mail, too, though the MM lists their Movement as 12” instead of the adjusted 9”.
 Possibly an editorial oversight.

 7. Dragon Breath Damage

 This topic has often been source of much confusion in the 1st edition AD&D game.
 The misunderstanding comes from an ambiguous sentence located on p.
 30 of the Monster Manual.
 It reads: “The breath weapon causes damage equal to the dragon's hit points”.
-Does this mean that the damage inflicted is equal the dragon’s maximum hit points?
+Does this mean that the damage inflicted is equal to the dragon’s maximum hit points?
 Or, that it is the dragon’s current hit points, like how it is done in the “Basic” D&D game?
-However, the issue made clearer under the ”Example of Subduing a Dragon” heading on the same page.
-There, a party of adventurers inflicts 44 hp of damage on an 88 hp red dragon the first round of combat.
+However, the issue is made clearer under the ”Example of Subduing a Dragon” heading on the same page.
+There, a party of adventurers inflicts 44 hp of damage on an 88 hp red dragon in the first round of combat.
 On the second round the dragon breaths inflicting 88 hp of damage.
 From this example, it is plain that dragon breath inflicts the dragon’s maximum hit points in damage*.
 Furthermore, this method is confirmed by “Dispel Confusion” (Polyhedron, Issue #5, p.
 10).

 While we are on the subject of dragons, the breath weapons of Good-aligned dragons that have additional effects, such as sleep, slow, or repulsion, do cause damage in addition to those effects.
 Once again, this is never specifically addressed in the Monster Manual or any other rulebook**.
 In 2nd edition AD&D, however, these types of breath weapons do not inflict damage, they only cause the magical effects (see the “metallic dragon” entries in the AD&D Monstrous Manual).